newrelic-experimental/nr-bulk-ssl-checker/readme.md

 ## Dashboard

-The application comes with a built in dashbaord.
+The application comes with a built in dashboard.
 Set up alerts as you require.

 ![dashboard-example](dashboard.png)